MonashProteomics/MaSpeQC/README.md

 Use the menu ![menu](img/menu-hint.PNG) at the top of this README for quick navigation.

 ## Installation on Windows
-To install MaSpeQC on any _Windows_ system, download the latest release from the link below into the C: drive, then simply run the script ___start_maspeqc_setup.bat___ as administrator from the command line.
+To install MaSpeQC on any _Windows_ system, download and unzip the latest release from the link below into the C: drive, then simply run the script ___start_maspeqc_setup.bat___ as administrator from the command line.
 This will install all of the necessary software and dependencies to use MaSpeQC.

 <a href="https://github.com/MonashProteomics/MaSpecQC/archive/refs/tags/v1.0.1.zip">MaSpeQC Download</a>

 ## Installation on Linux or MacOS
-To install MaSpeQC on a _Linux_ system, the following software dependencies are required.
-These need to be added to the _Software_ directory in the main directory.
+To install MaSpeQC on any _Linux_ or _MacOS_ system, download and unzip the latest release from the link below, then add the following software into the _Software_ directory in the main directory.
+Then simply run the script ___start_maspeqc_setup.bat___ as administrator from the command line.
+This will install all of the necessary software and dependencies to use MaSpeQC.

+<a href="https://github.com/MonashProteomics/MaSpecQC/archive/refs/tags/v1.0.1.tar.gz">MaSpeQC Download</a>

 - __Proteowizard:__ to convert vendor raw files.
 - __MZmine 2.53:__ to extract and process chromatogram peaks.